 Anime and Manga

-Michonne in The Walking Dead.
+- Michonne in The Walking Dead.
 After being captured, imprisoned, tortured, and brutally raped by the "Governor", Michonne escapes with her captured comrades.
-However, instead of immediately returning to their camp with the rest of the group, Michonne chooses to lag behind and exact revenge from the sociopath by, among other things, cutting his arm off and scooping his eye out with a spoon.
-She has a Crowning Moment of Awesome during the encounter's "to the pain" speech: "I'm — I'm not crying for me.
+However, instead of immediately returning to their camp with the rest of the group, Michonne chooses to lag behind and exact revenge from the sociopath by, among other things, cutting his arm off and scooping his eye out with a spoon, complete with a "to the pain" speech.
+"I'm — I'm not crying for me.
 I'm crying for you.
 I think about all the things I'm going to do to you and it makes me cry.
 It scares me."

 Loki: And I have no knowledge of it!
 If he had called my bluff, I would have just hoped he was ticklish!